Your Guide To Jewellery Findings

 Wire guardians also known as thread protectors are a great alternative to gimp wire.
 They are used to prevent stringing material from wearing against your findings.
 All you need to do is feed your thread or wire (up to 0.8mm) through the protector and then thread your fastener, necklace end or jump ring over the top.
 You will also need to slide a crimp on first to crimp the thread back onto itself.

 End caps are used for placing over the ends of your chosen thread.
-There are various styles to choose from such as box style where you fold the sides over to secure, pinch style end cords where you can use snipe nose pliers to squeeze to close or end cords that you simply glue onto the end of your thread.
+There are various styles to choose from such as box style where you fold the sides over to secure, pinch style end cords where you can use snipe nose pliers to squeeze them closed or end cords that you simply glue onto the end of your thread.
 They have loops on the end, making it easy to connect with your favourite clasp.